j23414/mango-user-guide/gel_data_structures.md

 <center>
 ![](imgs/g01net.png)

-Since the graph is only defined as the node and connections, the graph can have multiple visualizations.
+Since the graph is defined as the set of nodes and edges, the graph can have multiple visualizations.

 <center>
 ![](imgs/g01net.png) ![](imgs/g02net.png)